Wilmer Flores Preview, Player Props: Giants vs. Padres

 Padres Pitching Rankings

-- The Padres' 3.90 team ERA ranks sixth among all MLB pitching staffs.
+- The Padres have the sixth-ranked team ERA across all MLB pitching staffs (3.89).

-- Padres pitchers combine to surrender 148 home runs (1.1 per game), the ninth-fewest in the league.
+- Padres pitchers combine to surrender 149 home runs (1.1 per game), the 10th-fewest in baseball.

-- His last time out came on Saturday against the Milwaukee Brewers, when the right-hander went 4 1/3 innings, surrendering five earned runs while allowing five hits.
+- The righty's last time out came on Sunday against the Milwaukee Brewers, when he tossed 5 1/3 innings, surrendering four earned runs while giving up four hits.

+- The 32-year-old has amassed an ERA of 2.84, with 8 strikeouts per nine innings, in 18 games this season.
+Opponents are batting .211 against him.

 © 2023 Data Skrive.
 All rights reserved.